OokTech/TW5-Bob/Configuration.md

     pushed using the TWederBob plugin.
   - `enableFetch` if this is set to `yes` than the server will let people fetch tiddlers from the server using the TWederBob plugin.
-  - *UNIMPLEMENTED* `pluginLibrary` if this is set to `yes` than the server will act as a plugin library.
+  - `pluginLibrary` if this is set to `yes` than the server will act as a plugin library. (you also have to set the `pluginsPath`, see above)

 ''Note:'' Only changes to the `scripts` and `wikis` will be available without restarting the server.
 You still need to save the settings using the